alonwillmakeit/DevOps-Infra/README.md

 ```
 $ terraform init && terraform apply
 ```
+4. Edit main.tf file as instructed in the comments within the file. so the local tfstate file can be worked with again and will recognize our already provisioned resources

+Then go back to working in the main repository or dev-branch.

 ## Results:

-Now you have created a S3 Bucket and a DynamoDB Table, which can be used for storing the TFstate file in.
+Now you have created a S3 Bucket and a DynamoDB Table, which is being used for storing the TFstate file in it.